dballona/actionmessage/README.md

 # ActionMessage

-This is a pet project – an ActionMailer heavily-inspired gem for working with SMS/Text messages.
+ActionMessage is heavily-inspired on ActionMailer gem, for sending SMS/Text messages like we do for e-mails on Rails.
 Pull requests are more than welcome!

 [![Build Status](https://travis-ci.org/dballona/actionmessage.svg?branch=master)](https://travis-ci.org/dballona/actionmessage)